Fed moves to backstop funding for U.S. companies as coronavirus fallout spreads

 Fed Chair Jerome Powell and House Speaker Nancy Pelosi discussed efforts that might be put into play by the Fed or other branches of the U.S. government, according to a Pelosi spokesman.
 Debates about other facilities were ongoing, and U.S. elected officials were contemplating hundreds of billions of dollars of relief in the form of checks mailed to every household.

-While highly technical, the commercial paper program was a critical piece of the Fed’s response to the financial crisis a decade ago, at its peak in January 2009 providing $350 billion to banks, insurance companies, the financing arms of automakers, other manufacturers and other businesses.
+While highly technical, the commercial paper programme was a critical piece of the Fed’s response to the financial crisis a decade ago, at its peak in January 2009 providing $350 billion (289.6 billion pounds) to banks, insurance companies, the financing arms of automakers, other manufacturers and other businesses.

 The measure was welcomed by analysts and helped stock markets rise more than 4% following a dramatic selloff over the past week.